Scottish ‘excess’ mortality: comparing Glasgow with Liverpool and Manchester

 The first stage explored the relationship between socioeconomic circumstances and mortality in Glasgow and its two most similar and comparable post-industrial UK cities: Liverpool and Manchester.
 This showed that while the deprivation profiles of the cities were almost identical, mortality in Glasgow was significantly higher (30% higher for premature deaths; 15% higher for deaths at all ages).

 Following publication of this report, a separate piece of work in 2011 sought to summarise, and assess, the various explanations for Glasgow’s (and Scotland’s) poor health status.

 A range of people were invited to comment on this synthesis report.
 The responses received have been collated into a short commentary report.
 The synthesis is currently being updated in the light of the considerable amount of subsequent research that has been undertaken, some of which is summarised below.

 Qualitative research has been undertaken in a number of different communities in Glasgow, Liverpool and Manchester to explore potential reasons for the poorer levels of health seen across the whole Glasgow population in comparison to those in the English cities.
 The most recent research was based on interviews with key informants in nine communities across the three cities.
 Download the final report, published in May 2015.

 A population survey was undertaken in Glasgow, Liverpool and Manchester in 2011 in which new data were collected for some of the potential explanations that have been proposed in relation to Glasgow's excess mortality, and which were outlined in the 2011 synthesis report.

 Spatial patterning of deprivation

 The results of GCPH-funded analyses by Glasgow University of the differences in the patterning of deprivation in the three cities, and their potential impact on neighbourhood mortality rates, was published in April 2013.
-The report can be downloaded here and a briefing paper here.
+Download the report and related briefing paper.

 Historical changes in deprivation and city structure

 A PhD studentship is being funded by GCPH to explore the extent to which historical changes in deprivation and changes in city structure in Glasgow, Liverpool and Manchester may have impacted on health profiles.
 The PhD will run until 2015, and is based at the University of Glasgow.
 Further details are available here.